asyncapi/website/CONTRIBUTING.md

 ### Pull Requests

 **Please make sure you open an issue before starting with a Pull Request unless it's a typo or a really obvious error.** Pull requests are the best way to propose changes to the specification.
-If there was no issue created first where maintainers discussed if a pull request is needed, the pull request may be rejected.
+If no issue was created first to discuss the need for a pull request, it may be rejected.

 Get familiar with our document that explains the [Git workflow](https://github.com/asyncapi/community/blob/master/git-workflow.md) used in our repositories.